aimee-ault/aimeeault.com/_posts/2018-02-19-birth-story.md

 I had my 40.5-week OB appointment that morning, and shared with my doctor the news about the contractions.
 Prior to this appointment, all of my cervical checks going back to 37 weeks had noted that my cervix was still high and completely closed, albeit increasingly effaced (upwards of 50%).
 My doula, Diana, said this was great news because effacement meant the dilation would probably go quickly.
 I had no personal experience with labor to know whether to believe that or not.
 At this appointment, I was 2 centimeters dilated.
 The doctor scheduled an induction for January 9th (a Monday), but remarked that she thought I would probably have the baby sometime in the next 48 hours.

+My OB wanted to do an AFI scan to check Henry's size and whether he had enough fluid in there still.
+It was one of those small portable low-quality ultrasound machines and when she turned it on, the first--and really only--thing we saw was a humongous glance at Henry's scrotum.
+"Well, that's definitely a male infant in there," she casually threw out.
+I considered the possibility that my son's ball sack might possibly be the size of a standard basketball.

 I called Diana and she came over to our house.
 Joel and I went for a walk around our neighborhood.
 It was frigidly cold outside and the ground was icy.
 I honestly don't really remember doing much at home that day.
 We ate spaghetti for dinner.
 My contractions were getting closer and closer together, but they didn't hurt at all, and I was skeptical that I was actually in labor.
 It kind of felt like someone had wrapped a belt around my abdomen that was tied at my back and started squeezing it tighter... the tightness would start at my back and wrap around to my front, yet it was completely painless.
 Diana started logging the contractions for me.
 They went from 7-8 minutes apart to 2-3 minutes apart in about 7 hours.

 As they got closer together, the pain started to dial up a tiny bit.
 Like the night before, it felt like mild cramps.
 At around 8, Diana suggested I go lay down and try to take a nap because who knows when I would get to sleep again?
 I went upstairs and attempted to nap but couldn't.
 I wasn't tired.
 As I walked back downstairs, I was trying to explain this to both Diana and Joel, when suddenly, I stopped dead in my tracks and said, "WOAH."
 I felt a gush.